Body Scan Meditation: A Dosha-Aware Practice

 Kapha observations: If you find heaviness, congestion, moisture, or sluggishness in these regions, Kapha may be elevated.

-- Expand awareness to encompass the entire body simultaneously
+- Expand awareness to take in the whole body at once

 - Notice the overall quality: Does your body feel predominantly warm or cool?
 Heavy or light?
 Mobile or still?